-But mousing over the WikiMapia map did reveal another interesting frontier zone between Italy and Vatican City, an extern territory on its southern edge, containing the House of Hospitality, the Palace of the Holy Office, the Santa Maria della Pieta in Camposanto church, the German College and German and Flemish Cemetery (Campo Santo dei Teutonici e dei Fiamminghi), and about two thirds of the Paul VI Audience Hall.
+But mousing over the WikiMapia map does reveal another interesting frontier zone between Italy and Vatican City, an external territory on its southern edge, containing the House of Hospitality, the Palace of the Holy Office, the Santa Maria della Pieta in Camposanto church, the German College and German and Flemish Cemetery (Campo Santo dei Teutonici e dei Fiamminghi), and about two thirds of the Paul VI Audience Hall.
 This area is officially part of Italy, not of the Vatican; but it has extraterritorial status, meaning that Italian law does not apply here.
 Many maps simply show it as part of the Vatican.

 Blue border: Italian territory on which the Vatican has extraterritorial rights.
 Red border: territory disputed between Italy and Vatican City.

 This map clearly shows the extraterritorial zone, to the left of St Peter's Square, marked in blue.
 Interestingly, it notes another curious zone, to the right of the square, marked in red.
 This is a small strip, just three metres wide and 60 metres long, along the northern colonnade that fringes the square.
 Italy contends that the Lateran Treaty stipulates that this is Italian territory, but the Vatican disputes this.
 The difference between both states has remained unresolved since 1932, when a mixed Italian-Vatican commission tasked with demarcating the border agreed to disagree.